-- This application may provide opportunities to enhance the character and local distinctiveness of the surrounding natural and built environment; use natural resources more sustainably; and bring benefits for the local community, for example through green space provision and access to and contact with nature. - 14.
+- 11. Environment Agency (September 2013) no objections - subject to the imposition of a condition requiring an appropriate scheme of surface water disposal. - 12.
+Natural England (August 2013) no objection - and comments there would be no adverse impacts on nearby SSSI's is unlikely to impact upon bats and opportunities to secure biodiversity/nature/landscape enhancements (bat/bird boxes) should be pursued. - 13.
 Natural England in September 2014 offered no objections to the planning application and confirmed there are no concerns with respect to the Breckland SPA / Breckland SAC.
-They also confirmed there were no concerns for an 'in combination' effect of recreational disturbance from the three Lakenheath applications taken together given the relative small scale of the proposals [at the time, applications B, C and D from the above table were before the Council]. - Further comments were received in June 2015 after Natural England had 15. further considered potential 'in-combination' impacts of the various live planning applications being considered by the Council at the time (which had increased from the three in September 2014).
-Natural England raised concerns and objections to all the planning applications given that the Habitats Regulations Assessment prepared in support of the adopted Core Strategy had only scoped potential impacts of 670 dwellings, but the combined total of the planning applications (at the time) proposed more than 670 dwellings.
-Natural England advised that further consideration was required with respect to potential 'in-combination' effects along with a strategy for providing additional greenspace around the village, whilst protecting the SPA and Maidscross Hill SSSI from further damage caused by further (increased) recreational pressure arising from the proposed developments.
-Following receipt of an 'in-combination' assessment of the impact of development upon the SPA (submitted with planning application DC/14/02096/HYB) Natural England confirmed (in December 2015) that they no longer objected to the planning applications. - 16.
-Defence Infrastructure Organisation on behalf of the Ministry of Defence - submitted representations in September 2016 and objected to the application.
-Their comments are summarised as follows: - In view of the nature of operational activity undertaken at RAF Lakenheath, and its proximity to the application site, the MoD has significant concerns regarding the proposed development and its appropriateness for the application site.
-These concerns include: the potential noise levels that the future occupants of the proposed development on RAF Lakenheath; vibration, public safety, and highway concerns. - The application site is located 0.24 kilometres to the west of the approach path to RAF Lakenheath from a recovery point, known to RAF Lakenheath as Point Charlie.
-It is expected that the application site will be subjected to noise associated with instrument recovery profiles, potentially in addition to instrument departure profiles. - A number of criticisms are raised against the noise assessment submitted with the planning application.
-The DIO asserts the submitted Noise
+They also confirmed (at the time) there were no concerns for an 'in combination' effect of recreational disturbance from the three Lakenheath applications taken together given the relative small scale of the proposals [at the time, applications B, C and D from the table beneath paragraph 10 were before the Council]. - 14.
+Further comments were received in June 2015 after Natural England had given further consideration to potential 'in-combination' impacts of developments (a number of planning applications were 'on hand' at the time).
+Natural England raised concerns and objections to the planning application given that the Habitats Regulations Assessment prepared in support of the adopted Core Strategy had only scoped potential impacts of 670 dwellings, but the combined total of the planning applications proposes more than 670 dwellings.
+Natural England advised that further consideration was required with respect to potential 'in-combination' effects along with a strategy for providing additional greenspace around the village, whilst protecting the SPA and Maidscross Hill SSSI from further damage caused by further (increased) recreational pressure arising from the proposed developments. - 15.
+Following submission of a Habitats Regulations Assessment with planning application DC/14/2096/HYB, which considered the potential cumulative impacts to the SPA of a number of planning applications in the village, including that being considered by this Committee report, Natural England confirmed (in December 2015) the document had adequately addressed their concerns about potential cumulative impacts and confirmed it no longer objects to the proposals and reached the following conclusions: - Natural England is now satisfied that the application will be unlikely to significantly affect the qualifying species of the SPA, either directly or indirectly or result in significant effects to the integrity of Breckland SPA.
+We therefore have no further issues to raise regarding this application and do not consider that an appropriate assessment is now required.